saivachandran/aws-gui/IAM.md

 Root Account shuould be never used (and shared)
   1. user must be created with propper permission
   2. polices written in json format (java script object notation)
+  3. IAM is global view
+  4. MFA (multifactor authentication can setup)

  # IAM flow chart